 Quenza Pathways are perfect for building individual modules based on topics, or even for combining modules into complete e-learning courses for your students to complete at their convenience.

-Simply save them and open up a copy wherever you’d like to create a new module, course, career coaching pathway, or program with similar content.
+Simply save them and open up a copy wherever you’d like to create a new module, course, or program with similar content.

 All your students’ results and progress, you’ll find, is automatically logged with Quenza’s real-time results tracking: